 Historically, the REIT market has seen a limited amount of unitholder activism, and it is driven largely by private equity where it has occurred.

-With activism continuing its ramping up in the Canadian marketplace in recent years, there continue to be a number of prominent public unitholder activist campaigns launched against REIT management.
-Activist investor Sandpiper Group, one of the most prominent activist investors in the Canadian real estate space, together with FrontFour Capital Group, owners of approximately 6.2 per cent of the outstanding units of Granite REIT, called for a meeting of unitholders to replace the board in 2017.
-Ultimately, through activist efforts, the investor activist groups were able to not only to place three representatives on the board of Granite REIT, but also to remove the chair and vice-chair of the board.
-Following significant public pressure from investors, and in an effort to avoid a costly proxy contest, Agellan reached a settlement agreement with Sandpiper Group and ELAD Canada Inc in 2017, which involved board membership changes and the internalisation of management functions.
+With activism continuing its ramp up in the Canadian marketplace in recent years, there continue to be a number of prominent public unitholder activist campaigns launched against REIT management.
+For example, following significant public pressure from investors, and in an effort to avoid a costly proxy contest, Agellan Commercial REIT reached a settlement agreement with Sandpiper Group, one of the more prominent activist investors in the Canadian real estate space, and ELAD Canada Inc. in 2017, which involved board membership changes and the internalisation of management functions.
 In 2018, Sandpiper Group was granted a seat on the board of Artis REIT pursuant to a voting support agreement entered into with the REIT.

-Following these events, in January 2019, Sandpiper Group announced it had identified five publicly traded Canadian real estate entities it plans to actively pursue.
-While Sandpiper Group did not announce the names, or even identify the type of real estate entities it intends to pursue, it did make clear it was prepared to bridge the value gap created by underperforming REITs and further highlighted the expected level of activist activity REITs may face in the coming year.
-It followed up on this announcement by negotiating to have two of its nominees, including Sandpiper's CEO, appointed to the board of Extendicare Inc. It is also worth noting that in February 2020, Sandpiper Group acquired a 10 per cent position in Dream Office REIT, citing its belief that the units of Dream Office are undervalued and represent an attractive investment opportunity.
+Following these events, in January 2019, Sandpiper Group announced it had identified five publicly traded Canadian real estate entities that it plans to actively pursue.
+While Sandpiper Group did not announce the names, or even identify the type of real estate entities that it intends to pursue, it did make clear that it was prepared to bridge the value gap created by underperforming REITs and further highlighted the expected level of activist activity REITs may face in the coming years.
+It followed up on this announcement by negotiating to have two of its nominees, including Sandpiper's CEO, appointed to the board of Extendicare Inc. and in November 2020, Artis REIT announced a settlement agreement with Sandpiper, which saw a retirement of the REIT's CEO and CFO and a refreshment of a majority of its board of trustees.
+Sandpiper Group also announced in February 2020 that it had acquired a 10 per cent position in Dream Office REIT, citing its belief that the units of Dream Office are undervalued and represent an attractive investment opportunity.

 i Legal framework and deal structures